Next session starts January 31, 2022!

-I ONLY make up classes canceled due to inclimate weather.
-If the weather is unfavorable for swimming, I will call and cancel the classes or do a land safety class.
+I ONLY make up classes cancelled due to inclement weather.
+If the weather is unfavorable for swimming, I will call or post on the front page of this web site and cancel the classes or do a land safety class.

 Why should my child take swimming lessons?